EdGomes234/Biblioteca/README.md

 ## 🚀 Instalando a Biblioteca

-Para instalara a Biblioteca, siga estas etapas:
+Para instalar a a Biblioteca, siga estas etapas:

-## 😄 Seja um dos contribuidores

-Quer fazer parte desse projeto?
-Clique [AQUI](CONTRIBUTING.md) e leia como contribuir.

-## 📝 Licença

-Esse projeto está sob licença.
-Veja o arquivo [LICENÇA](LICENSE.md) para mais detalhes.